Edit

 You can also select Choose favorite view to use one of your views as the default views for All resources.

-To delete a view you've created:
+To delete a view that you created:

 1. Select Manage view, then select Browse all views for "All resources".